ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-4-1.md

-Chapter 4: Navigating Change and Uncertainty: Techniques for Adapting to Change and Overcoming Resistance
+Techniques for Adapting to Change and Overcoming Resistance
 =========================================================================================================

 Change and uncertainty are inevitable in life, and they can present significant challenges to our resilience.
 In this chapter, we will explore techniques for adapting to change and overcoming resistance.